 - Lower own capital requirement (higher loan amount possible)

 - Lower tax deductibility of debit interest

 - Additional benefits cannot be purchased before repayment of the advance withdrawal

 - For certain transactions the agreement of the pledge holder is necessary

 Detailed information on the advance withdrawal and pledging of assets from an occupational benefit scheme can be found in our information sheet.
-If your pension fund is with Helvetia and you would like to use it to finance your own home, you are required to complete the following form.
+If your pension fund is with Helvetia and you would like to use it to finance your own home, you are required to complete the form «Promotion of home ownership».